sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif_quickstart.md

 File: <LSIF data file>
 Root: <subdirectory in the repository where this LSIF dump was generated>

-LSIF dump successfully uploaded.
-It will be converted asynchronously.
+LSIF dump successfully uploaded for processing.
-To check the status, visit <link to your Sourcegraph instance LSIF status>
+View processing status at <link to your Sourcegraph instance LSIF status>.
 ```

 Possible errors include: